Outcome statement

 Outcome 2.2b explains providers’ obligations to make sure their governing body leads a culture of quality, safety and inclusion that focuses on continuous improvement, embracing diversity and supporting older people’s safety, health and wellbeing.

-The governing body* must monitor the care and services you provide through regular reviews.
+The governing body must monitor the aged care services you provide through regular reviews.
 They must actively consider legislative requirements and the wider organisational and operational risks and needs.
-This helps you to deliver safe and quality care* and services.
+This helps you to deliver safe and quality care and services.
 It includes evaluating:

 - the safety and wellbeing of older people.

 It is important to make sure your strategic and business planning addresses the needs of older people.
-By reviewing relevant quality and safety data and prioritising the physical and psychological safety*, health and wellbeing* of older people, the governing body* can encourage a culture of quality, safety and inclusion.
-This includes making sure older people with specific needs and diverse backgrounds can receive care and services that are accessible, appropriate, inclusive and meet their needs.
+By reviewing relevant quality and safety data and prioritising the physical and psychological safety, health and wellbeing of older people, the governing body can encourage a culture of quality, safety and inclusion.
+This includes making sure older people with specific needs and diverse backgrounds can receive aged care services that are accessible, appropriate, inclusive and meet their needs.
 This includes:

 - people with specific needs